What is the Eisenhower Matrix?

 Product Director

 Product directors must delegate to succeed.
-They should ensure that the goals, vision, and objectives are obvious to all team members.
+They should ensure that the goals, vision, and objectives are evident to all team members.
 An Eisenhower Matrix may help them allocate their time to sustain an excellent product team.

 Urgent: